chfoo/cobbletext/README.md

 std::vector<TileInfo> tiles = engine.tiles();
 ```

-Draw the images to the texture atlas, and  store the image metadata to a hash table:
+Draw the images to the texture atlas, and store the atlas metadata to a hash table:

 ```c++
 // C